-One of the more pervasive zombie myths still being propagated by the Sandy Hook denialist cult is the lie that Sandy Hook Elementary School quietly closed in 2008 and was therefore empty when Adam Lanza (who may or may not have even existed, depending on which wackadoo you’re dealing with) carried out his deadly attack on December 14th, 2012.
-This alleged closure was so quiet, in fact, that not a single local media outlet covered it.
+One of the more persistent zombie myths peddled by the Sandy Hook denialist cult is the absurd claim that Sandy Hook Elementary School quietly closed in 2008, leaving it conveniently empty when Adam Lanza (who, depending on which conspiracy enthusiast you ask, may not have even existed) carried out his attack on December 14, 2012.
+This supposed closure was so stealthy that not a single local media outlet bothered to report it.
+Impressive, right?

 The Wayback Machine is a digital archive of the World Wide Web and other information on the Internet created by the Internet Archive, a nonprofit organization, based in San Francisco, California, United States.
 The Internet Archive launched the Wayback Machine in October 2001.
 It was set up by Brewster Kahle and Bruce Gilliat, and is maintained with content from Alexa Internet.
 The service enables users to see archived versions of web pages across time, which the archive calls a “three dimensional index.”